-Mechanical Engineering Seminar Series
+Mechanical Engineering Seminar Series (ME 600)

 A hallmark of leading institutions in science and engineering research is technical seminar participation.
 The department hosts a series of seminars throughout the academic year which includes invited speakers who are leaders in fields related to mechanical engineering.
 Attending seminars benefits scientific and engineering students by expanding their horizons, learning about research at other venues and at the forefronts of a field and also provides opportunities to learn about effective (and non-effective) presentation techniques.

 All on-campus students pursuing a graduate degree in Mechanical Engineering are required to register for ME 600 every semester.
 This is a graduation requirement.
 Off-campus students and students pursuing Master of Engineering are exempt from the seminar requirement.

 Registered students must attend at least 4 technical on-campus seminars that are part of the Mechanical Engineering Department Seminar Series (or co-sponsored by the Mechanical Engineering Department).
 The graduate programs office will track this requirement.
 The course will be graded as satisfactory/unsatisfactory (fail).
 A fail may have adverse impact on your graduation.

 Requirements by Degree Type